Signature whistle: Development

+Differences between male and female signature whistles

+After the first year, once the signature whistle has developed, male calves leave their mothers at the age of 2-3 years and form juvenile groups.
+At age 10, male calves form close alliances with 1-2 other males that last a lifetime.
+While it was previously thought that males alter their signature whistles to match others in the alliance, a 2018 study shows that the relationship between male alliances and signature whistles is a complex one: whistle convergence between individuals within a dyad could represent a symbol of their commitment to each other, similarly to avian duetting, a phenomenon where bird calls are synchronized.
+However, in cases of nested alliances, there could be a strong benefit to retaining an individual whistle that differentiates from the rest of the alliance group.
+Some males retain their original signature whistle into adulthood.
+Due to this diversity in signature whistle development, the impact of alliances on male signature whistles remains an open question.

+Females, by contrast, have not been found to alter their signature whistle after development.
+While females also join juvenile groups, they often return to their mother’s group at around 7 years, and their signature whistle remains the same throughout their life.

+Vocal Learning

 Vocal learning is essential in a dolphin calf's signature whistle development.
 It plays an important role in development because it helps to build an individualized whistle with a unique frequency modulation pattern.
 It is an animal's ability to imitate vocalizations from other animals of the same species, and eventually produces its own sounds.
 Social interaction plays a significant role in vocal learning.
 Although vocal learning is often associated with aggressive behavior in some animals, this is not the case in dolphins.
 Rather, vocal learning strengthens social bonds, such as those between mother-calf pairs and alliance partners.

+Influences on Signature Whistle Development

 Apart from signature whistles being developed socially there are other behavioural, ecological, genetic and modification factors that can also influence the development of a dolphin's whistle.
 For example, signature whistles may vary from a behavioural factor and the temporal production of whistles can be affected by stress or other psychological influences.
-Determining the contribution of different influences on signature whistle variation, aside from social influence, is difficult to achieve due to minimal populations.
+Recent studies claim that the two influences that best determine the variability between different kinds of signature whistles are the local ocean environment and the particular demographics of the dolphin population.
+Manna et al. note that dolphin groups that live in areas with more seagrass have higher-pitched and shorter-length whistles than groups that live in muddy seafloor environments, concluding that dolphins’ signature whistles are created to best fit their local habitat.
+Moreover, smaller size groups were found to change their pitch frequently, as compared to larger size groups, which maintained a more constant pitch.
+However, determining the contribution of different influences on signature whistle variation, aside from social influence, is difficult to achieve due to minimal populations.
 It is best examined in multiple populations using recordings collected from various behavioural contexts.